nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

 The implementation does not include a load balancer component.
-It should be possible to use any external load balancer component that supports HTTP-based health checks for the nodes and load balancing at the TCP level (eg. haproxy, nginx, AWS ELB or Classic Load Balancing, or a hardware appliance).
+It should be possible to use any external load balancer component that supports HTTP-based health checks for the nodes and load balancing at the TCP level (eg. haproxy, nginx, AWS ALB or Classic Load Balancer, or a hardware appliance).
 A health check service is provided for monitoring a node's status, this is described in more detail in section [3.4 Health check service configuration](#34-health-check-service-configuration)

 The load balancing support is implemented with a few assumptions about the environment that users should be aware of.